SSH tunnels

 • PostgreSQL

-After you ensure that your project has one of the integrations, follow these steps:
+Once your project has one of these integrations, follow these steps:

-3. Scroll down until you see the SSH tunnel section and enable the checkbox
+3. Scroll to the SSH tunnel section and select the checkbox.

-Your database integration now uses an SSH tunnel to communicate with Bloomreach Engagement.
+Your database integration now uses an SSH tunnel to communicate with the application.

 🚧

-Public (static) IPs are not supported for SSH tunnels.
-You can either have the static IPs enabled or SSH tunnel enabled.
+Static public IPs are not supported for SSH tunnels.
+You can enable either static IPs or an SSH tunnel — not both.